Drekkg/bug-alert-frontend66/README.md

 **Add Project Page**
 The add project page is where a user can add a new project.

-- It contains the relative fields in the form.
+- It contains the relavant fields in the form.
   Project Name
   Project Description
   Project URL